 NOTE 3: Step 6 can be performed after step 4.
 The S-EES can send target information notification to the EEC immediately after having the target information in order to avoid EEC to initiate another ACR with the same identity.

+6a.
+The S-EES sends the ACR management notification (e.g. as notification for "ACR facilitation" event or "ACT start" event as described in clause 8.6.3) to the S-EAS to initiate ACT between the S-EAS and the T-EAS.